 The most wonderful time of the year is coming up and it’s time to get excited about Christmas Day.
 If you’re like our family, you open your stockings while drinking coffee, enjoy a special Christmas breakfast, open your gifts together, help prepare Christmas dinner, then sit down for the feast.
 While all of that is fun, Christmas Day is a bit predictable for us.
 I’ve been thinking of ways to mix it up.
-Here are some ideas on how to make Christmas Day one to remember:
+Here are some ideas on how to make Christmas Day one to remember.
+(You might also be interested in reading about Toronto restaurants serving Christmas dinner.)

 An excellent way to make people feel that they are a part of a very special event is by creating a special memento.
 You can make your own hoodie for Christmas morning and designate that the official Christmas morning attire.
 Imagine having the entire family wearing warm hoodies with “The Anderson’s Christmas 2018” written on it.
 Not only will it make Christmas Day more special, but it will leave everybody with a souvenir from this special Christmas.